 The chart below details various canons of the Old Testament in various churches.
 These lists represent the current canon lists of the respective traditions, which in many cases will differ from individual historical canon lists of the respective traditions in various ages past.
 A consistent problem with many studies of the development of the canon of the Christian Bible has been taking individual and sometimes idiosyncratic canon lists as being of the same value as the authorized canons employed, even when there is no evidence that the various individual lists possessed any permanent authority at all.
 What, for instance, is one to make of St Athanasius of Alexandria’s canon list in his 39th festal letter, which, although it closely resembles the modern Protestant canon, does not at all resemble the canon of that church of which he was the archbishop?
-Rather than taking his letter as a point for the “establishment” of the canon, it must rather be understood as an anomalous, individual opinion of no lasting value in its context.
-Indeed, canon 2 of the “Quinisext” Council in Trullo, which canon ratifies not only the canons qua rulings of former councils and Church Fathers, but thereby also ratifies various divergent canons qua Biblical canon lists, both short (like the Hebrew and Protestant canons of the Old Testament) and long (like the various Orthodox lists below).
+Rather than taking his letter as a point for the “establishment” of the canon, it must rather be understood as an injunction of no lasting value outside of its immediate chronological context.
+Indeed, canon 2 of the “Quinisext” Council in Trullo, which canon ratifies not only the canons qua rulings of former councils and Church Fathers, also ratifies various divergent canons qua Biblical canon lists, both short (like the Hebrew and Protestant canons of the Old Testament) and long (like the various Orthodox lists below).

 The chart is adapted and expanded from that in Siegfried Meurer, ed.
 The Apocrypha in Ecumenical Perspective (New York: United Bible Societies, 1991), 160.

 For more detail on the very complicated issues involved in determining the Ethiopian canon, see Cowley, R. W. “The Biblical Canon of the Ethiopian Orthodox Church Today.”
 Ostkirchliche Studien, 23 (1974): 318–323.